-Q: How many shares must be present or represented to conduct business at the 2020 Annual Meeting?
+Q: How many shares must be present or represented to conduct business at the 2021 Annual Meeting?

-A: The presence of the holders of a majority of the issued and outstanding shares of our capital stock entitled to vote at the 2020 Annual Meeting is necessary to constitute a quorum at the 2020 Annual Meeting.
-Such stockholders are counted as present at the meeting if they (i) are present in person at the 2020 Annual Meeting or (ii) represented by proxy.
+A: The presence of the holders of a majority of the issued and outstanding shares of our capital stock entitled to vote at the 2021 Annual Meeting is necessary to constitute a quorum at the 2021 Annual Meeting.
+Such stockholders are counted as present at the meeting if they (i) are present in person at the 2021 Annual Meeting or (ii) represented by proxy.

-Under Delaware law, abstentions and broker non-votes are counted as present and entitled to vote for purposes of determining whether a quorum is present at the 2020 Annual Meeting.
+Under Delaware law, abstentions and broker non-votes are counted as present and entitled to vote for purposes of determining whether a quorum is present at the 2021 Annual Meeting.
 However, as discussed above, under "What is the difference between holding shares as a stockholder of record or as a beneficial owner?" brokers have limited discretionary authority to vote shares that are beneficially owned and, therefore, are not entitled to vote on non-routine matters in the absence of voting instructions from the beneficial owner of such shares.

-Q: What proposals will be voted on at the 2020 Annual Meeting?
+Q: What proposals will be voted on at the 2021 Annual Meeting?

-- A: The proposals scheduled to be voted on at the 2020 Annual Meeting are: - The election of the eight directors set forth in Proposal One to serve for a one-year term expiring at Fortinet's 2021 Annual Meeting of Stockholders (the "2021 Annual Meeting") and until their respective successors are duly elected and qualified; - The ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2020; - An advisory vote to approve our named executive officer compensation; and - Two stockholder proposals, if properly presented before the meeting.
+- A: The proposals scheduled to be voted on at the 2021 Annual Meeting are: - The election of the eight directors set forth in Proposal One to serve for a one-year term expiring at Fortinet's 2022 Annual Meeting of Stockholders (the "2022 Annual Meeting") and until their respective successors are duly elected and qualified; - The ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2021; and - An advisory vote to approve our named executive officer compensation.